-Western skunk cabbage is an ancient prehistoric plant with giant green leaves when mature.
-One of many large plants that grow along the Oregon Coast.
-Coastal plants have a long history of use by Indigenous Peoples who utilized many native plants for foods, medicines, and material use.
-From the majestic Red Cedar to the nutritious edible Stinging Nettle.
-There is much to discover with Oregon's coastal wild plants. large leaf plants of the Oregon coast.
+A large leaf plant called Skunk Cabbage blooms on the Oregon coast.
+Western Skunk Cabbage is an ancient prehistoric plant with giant green leaves when mature, and one of many large plants that grow along the Oregon Coast by indigenous people who utilized many coastal plants for food, medicine, and material purposes for many centuries.
+It's all here, from the majestic Red Cedar to the nutritious edible Stinging Nettle, there is much to discover about Oregon's coastal wild plants.

-Wild plants of coastal Oregon are important to survival
+Wild plants in coastal Oregon are key to survival

 Oregon Coastal Plants include trees, shrubs, herbs, and grasses.
-Native plants are sought after for foods, medicines, tools, and more.
-Our lives are interwoven with wild plants.
-And without them we and all wild creatures could not survive.
+Native plants are sought after for food, medicines, tools, and more.
+Our lives are interwoven with wild plants, and without them we, and all wild creatures, could not survive.

-The second week of one wet February as I was driving along HWY 101 heading north towards Reedsport.
-I noticed off to my right and down in a swamp, hundreds of beautiful small green leaves poking out of the muck.
+The second week of one wet February as I was driving along HWY 101 north towards Reedsport, I noticed hundreds of beautiful small shiny green leaves poking out of the muck in a swamp.

 Western Skunk Cabbage contains calcium oxalate, which is toxic to humans if eaten raw.
-Skunk Cabbage has accounts of use by First Peoples as a famine food.
-But because of the painful reaction of ingestion.
-I do not recommend ingesting this plant.
+Skunk Cabbage has been used historically by First Peoples as a famine food.
+But because of the painful reaction, I do not recommend ingesting this plant.

 Bears love to munch on the young plant leaves in early spring.
-And you will find this plant in low, wet, and swampy locations along the coast or higher elevations in the cascades.
+You will find this plant in low, wet, and swampy locations along the coast or at higher elevations in the Cascades mountains.

 Wrapping fresh salmon, steelhead, and clams in Skunk Cabbage leaves and then baking the whole mess underground.
-That's a northwest feast.
-Though the leaves have a strong skunky smell.
-The cooked leaves impart a passable flavor to the cooked foods wrapped in the big leaves.
+That's a northwest feast!
+Despite the strong skunky smell of the leaves.
+The cooked leaves impart a mild flavor to the cooked foods wrapped in the thick leaves.

-Like all wild plants, one needs to be respectful of the power these plants have.
-Know for sure what you’re handling and before eating any wild plant!
+The waxy leaves are used as a table cloth and even a rain hat and can be twisted into a temporary drinking cup using the smaller leaves.
+Like all wild plants, one needs to understand the power these plants have.
+Know for sure what you’re handling before eating any wild plant!

 The first berries of spring

-The berry colors range from yellow, salmon, to reddish, a large bland tasting berry but a fine trail snack.
-Though consuming to many at once can cause mild diarrhea.
-But they are fine to eat.
-First People's rarely dried the Rubus as its mostly water and difficult to dry for long term.
+The bright colors of the berries range from yellow, salmon, to reddish.
+Though a large, bland tasting berry, it makes a fine trail snack.
+Even though eating too many at once can cause mild diarrhea, they are fine to eat.
+First People rarely dry the Rubus as it’s berries are mostly made up of water and difficult to dry.

 Edible and Medicinal Plants

-Look what I found today as I was walking along a thick, dark, trail to the beach, Trillium Ovatum, also known as the Wake Robin, of the Lily family, is one of the first spring blooms.
-Not an edible plant, but we welcome the delicate blossoms that grace the forest and bring promise of fairer weather ahead.
+Look what I discovered today as I strolled along the dark trail to the beach: Trillium Ovatum!
+They are also known as the Wake Robin of the Lily family.
+These are one of the Oregon coast's first spring blooms.
+Though not an edible plant, but we welcome the delicate bright blossoms that grace the forest and bring the promise of fair weather ahead.

-The ripe little apples, or fruit, make a wonderful refreshing drink.
-Or, Cider.
-When ripe and sticky place the fruit in a sieve basket, or in a colander lined with Cheese Cloth.
-Pour boiling hot water over the sticky berries.
-Allow to cool.
-Then enjoy.
-Excellent on a sweltering hot summer day!
+A refreshing cider can be made from the ripe fruit.
+When ripe and sticky, place the fruit in a sieve basket-or in a colander lined with cheesecloth.
+Pour boiling water over the sticky berries.
+And allow it to cool.
+Then enjoy, as the flavor is excellent on a sweltering hot summer day!

-Wild Ginger, Asarum caudstum, blooms late March to mid-April.
-A unique bloom.
-The roots or rhizomes grow just under the dark loose soil.
+Asarum caudstum, blooms from late March to mid-April.
+It is a unique plant as the roots, or rhizomes, grow just under rich loose soil.
 Wild ginger root is edible raw or cooked and has a pleasant to strong spicy flavor.
-Cook with wild ginger root just like you would with commercial ginger.
-Make a tea from the root and several cups will cause a you to sweat.
+Cook with wild ginger root just like you would with store bought ginger.
+Make a hot tea from the root and several cups of this pungent root will cause you to sweat.

-A member of the Carrot family, (Apiaceae).
-Cow Parsnip is a spring beauty that graces forest roads and trails each spring.
-I find it often along the trails near ocean beaches and headlands.
-Heracleum lanatum grows along stream banks, marshes, moist meadows, and roadsides.
-Common from sea level to subalpine elevations.
+A member of the carrot family (Apiaceae), Cow Parsnip is a spring beauty that graces our forest roads and trails.
+It is often found along walking trails near ocean beaches and headlands.
+Heracleum lanatum, grows along stream banks, marshes, moist meadows, and roadsides.
+Common at sea level to subalpine elevations.

 Common Dandelions in flower.
 Dandelions ( Taraxacum officinaleare), are common and edible, and a medicinal tonic used in spring.
-Though originally from Europe, this plant is widespread and has made it's home all over the United States.
-As a culture, we spend excessively to much time, poison, and money, to rid this valuable, edible, and medicinal plant, from our lawns.
-A spring delight!
+Though originally from Europe, this plant is widespread and has made its home all over the United States.
+As a culture, we spend too much time, poison, and money to rid suburban lawns of this useful plant.